naomieab/UPMEM_HAPLOTYPECALLER/README.md

 The implementation is divided between the DPU code (under dpu) and the host code (under host)

-A makefile is also added
+A makefile is also added (NR_TASKLETS must be a multiple of 2)